-Demand for design services remained strong in June per the latest Architecture Billings Index (ABI) from the Architecture Institute of America (AIA).
+Demand for design services remained strong in June per the latest Architecture Billings Index (ABI) from the AAmerican Institute of Architects (AIA).
 June’s ABI score of 51.3 was down from the previous month’s score of 52.8, but still reflects growth in demand for design services.

 For the ABI, any score over 50 indicates an increase in billings, while scores below 50 indicate a decrease.
 The ABI is a leading indicator of future construction activity with construction spending following architectural billings by approximately nine months to a year.